 Latest Recipe Video!

 Buckwheat flour starts with buckwheat – a nutrient-dense ancient grain known for its nutty, earthy flavor.
 The buckwheat groats are ground into flour and transformed into baked goods like this fabulous buckwheat flour sourdough.
-Enjoy your homemade bread simply with peanut butter, turn it into toast with fresh avocado and cream cheese, or turn it into an ultra-satisfying sandwich by piling it high with hummus and veggies.
+Enjoy your homemade bread simply with peanut butter, turn it into toast with fresh avocado and cream cheese, or turn it into an ultra-satisfying sandwich by piling it high with hummus without garlic and veggies.

 No matter how you choose to enjoy your sourdough buckwheat bread, be warned – it tends to go quick in my house.
 If this is your first time baking bread from scratch, this is a great bread recipe to start with.
 It’s super easy and beyond rewarding.
 Happy baking!